spack/spack/lib/spack/docs/getting_started.rst

        f77: ftn
        fc: ftn

-As opposed to an explicit path to the compiler executable.
 This allows Spack to call the Cray compiler wrappers during build time.

 For more on compiler configuration, check out :ref:`compiler-config`.

-Spack sets the default Cray link type to dynamic, to better match other other platforms.
-Individual packages can enable static linking (which is the default outside of Spack on cray systems) using the ``-static`` flag.
+Spack sets the default Cray link type to dynamic, to better match other platforms.
+Individual packages can enable static linking (which is the default outside of Spack on Cray systems) using the ``-static`` flag.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Setting defaults and using Cray modules
+Setting Defaults and Using Cray Modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to use default compilers for each PrgEnv and also be able to load cray external modules, you will need to set up a ``packages.yaml``.
+If you want to use default compilers for each PrgEnv and also load Cray external modules, you need to set up a ``packages.yaml``.

 Here's an example of an external configuration for cray modules: